 Interest and Maturity Payments.
 Interest will accrue from (and including) the Issue Date of the bonds until (but not including) the maturity date.
 Bonds do not earn or accrue interest after maturity.
 We will pay interest semi-annually on June 1, December 1 (each, an "Interest Payment Date") and upon maturity, except that for bonds issued on May 8, May 15, May 22, June 1, November 8, November 15, November 22 and December 1 of each year, the first interest payment will be made on the subsequent Interest Payment Date following their Issue Date.
-If either Interest Payment Date is not a Business Day, we will pay interest that has accrued up to, but not including, either June 1 or December 1, as the case may be, on the next Business Day, but interest that accrues from either June 1 or December 1, as the case may be, to, but not including, the date on which the interest is paid, will be paid on the next Interest Payment Date.
-We will calculate interest for each of the above periods as a percentage of the annual percentage rate based on a 365-day year and the actual number of days elapsed.
+If either Interest Payment Date is not a Business Day, we will pay interest that has accrued up to, but not including, either June 1 or December 1, as the case may be, on the next Business Day, but interest for each of the above periods as a percentage of the annual percentage rate based on a 365-day year and the actual number of days elapsed.
 When the bonds mature, you will receive the face amount of the bonds in United States currency.
-If the maturity date is not a Business Day, you will receive the face amount of the bonds in United States currency.
-If the maturity date on the next Business Day but no additional interest will accrue or be payable by reason of such extension.
+If the maturity date is not a Business Day, but no additional interest will accrue or be payable by reason of such extension.